AyushShevde/MindMatters-first/README.md

-###### Please do not fork, clone, or redistribute this repository without the explicit permission of the repository owner.
-Thank you.
+###### Please do not fork, clone, or redistribute this repository without the explicit permission of the repo owner...

 # MindMatters 🧠